 Fatsia Pest or Diseases

 Fatsia is especially well suited to shade gardens where a dramatic, tropical look is desired.
+It’s also excellent for outdoor landscapes.

 While the fatsia plant is mainly grown in gardens and parks due to its attractive foliage, it is also used as an herbal medicine in different parts of Japan and Taiwan for treating cough, osteoarthritis, rheumatoid arthritis, rheumatism, tendinitis, and ankylosing spondylitis.